sprucelabsai/spruce-documentation/src/pages/getting-started/getting-started.md

 ## Necessary Dependencies

-1. Have a Mac with OSX 10.15 or later.
+1. Have an M Series Mac with OSX 14.0 or later.
 2. (Optional): [iTerm2](https://iterm2.com)

 ## Now What?